tensorworksio/cgrad/README.md

 ```

 ## TODO
+- Iterator for slice (use offset instead of range ?)
+- forward_slice backward_slice to use iterator (not the ops, too slow)

 - Move movement ops to ops & define grad
 - tensor_cat requires many children if requires_grad
 - Reduce operator for specific axes (require slices)